jondkelley/django_dashboard/README.md

-## REST API, based on django, to implement a Release Dashboard
+## REST API, based on django, to implement a Release Dashboard API for your dev team

+The frontend is truly up to yourself, as the features and considerations of a frontend are very organization or company-specific considerations.
+You might also wish to integrate this tooling with your existing technology of choice.

 This project provides a REST API to create/read/update/delete:
 * Projects
 * Environments
-* Events
+* Releases
 * Statuses
+* Endpoints
+* Teams
+* Platforms
+* ReleaseTypes

 Installation:
 -------------